US Open (tennis): Grounds

-All the courts used by the US Open are illuminated, allowing matches and television coverage to extend into primetime.
-In 2001, the women's singles final was intentionally scheduled for primetime for the first time.
-CBS Sports president Sean McManus cited significant public interest in star players Serena Williams and Venus Williams and the good ratings performance of the 1999 women's singles final, which was pushed into primetime by rain delays.
+All the courts used by the US Open are illuminated, allowing matches and television coverage to extend into the evening.

 Surface

 From 1978 to 2019, the US Open was played on a hardcourt surface called Pro DecoTurf.
 It is a multi-layer cushioned surface and classified by the International Tennis Federation as medium-fast.
 Each August before the start of the tournament, the courts are resurfaced.
 In March 2020, the USTA announced that Laykold would become the new court surface supplier beginning with the 2020 tournament.

 Since 2005, all US Open and US Open Series tennis courts have been painted a shade of blue (trademarked as "US Open Blue") inside the lines to make it easier for players, spectators, and television viewers to see the ball.
 The area outside the lines is still painted "US Open Green".

 Player line call challenges

 In 2006, the US Open introduced instant replay reviews of line calls, using the Hawk-Eye computer system.
 It was the first Grand Slam tournament to use the system.
-The Open felt the need to implement the system because of the controversial quarterfinal match at the 2004 US Open between Serena Williams and Jennifer Capriati where important line calls and key points went against Williams were picked up and repeatedly shown on TV broadcasting the match and subsequently in various news reports to be clearly incorrect, including one point that was overruled by the chair umpire.
+The Open felt the need to implement the system because of the controversial quarterfinal match at the 2004 US Open between Serena Williams and Jennifer Capriati, where a number of important line calls went against Williams.
+Replays on TV showed these calls were incorrect, including one critical point in the match that was incorrectly overruled by the chair umpire.
 Instant replay was available only on the Arthur Ashe Stadium and Louis Armstrong Stadium courts through the 2008 tournament.
 In 2009, it became available on the Grandstand court.
-Starting in 2018, all competition courts are outfitted with Hawk-Eye and all matches in the main draws (Men's and Women's Singles and Doubles) follow the same procedure each player is allowed three incorrect challenges per set, with one more being allowed in a tiebreak.
+In 2018, all competition courts were outfitted with Hawk-Eye, and all matches in the main draws (Men's and Women's Singles and Doubles) followed the same procedure, whereby each player was allowed three incorrect challenges per set, with one more given in a tiebreak.
 Player challenges were eliminated in 2021, when the tournament became the second Grand Slam to fully incorporate Hawk-Eye Live, where all line calls are made electronically; the previous year's tournament had also incorporated Hawk-Eye Live on all courts except for Arthur Ashe and Louis Armstrong stadiums to reduce personnel during the COVID-19 pandemic.

 In 2007, JPMorgan Chase renewed its sponsorship of the US Open and, as part of the arrangement, the replay system was renamed to "Chase Review" on in-stadium video and television.